digdir/dialogporten/README.md

 ### Running the WebApi/GraphQl in an IDE
 If you need do debug the WebApi/GraphQl projects in an IDE, you can alternatively run `podman compose` without the WebAPI/GraphQl.
-First create a dotnet user secret for the DB connection string.
+First, create a dotnet user secret for the DB connection string.

 ```powershell
 dotnet user-secrets set -p .\src\Digdir.Domain.Dialogporten.WebApi\ "Infrastructure:DialogDbConnectionString" "Server=localhost;Port=5432;Database=Dialogporten;User ID=postgres;Password=supersecret;Include Error Detail=True;"